 Biblical Allusions

-We tread the dusty ground with our feet them– and our species has migratesd all across the globe on them.
+We tread the dusty ground with our feet them– and our species has migrated all across the globe on them.
 Their cleanliness marks domestic comfort (Songs 5:3).
 Abraham greets visitors offering to wash their feet before bringing them food (Genesis 18:4).
 Upon David’s marriage proposal, the widow Abigail rhetorically replies with her willingness to engage in foot washing (1 Samuel 25:41).
 When Jesus was invited to a town, a local woman bathed and anointed his feet with her hair (Luke 7:38).
 Jesus also washed the feet of his disciples at the Last Supper (John 13:5) – but only their feet – as they had all ritually bathed in a mikveh before entering Jerusalem to celebrate the Passover.

 In some sense, humans recognize the symbolic importance of our principal means of locomotion, as is reflected in scripture.
 God’s word guides mankind as illumination at one’s feet (Psalm 119:105) which is repeated in the Canticle of Mary (Luke 1:79).
 Greetings to a beloved guest is symbolized by falling at one’s feet, as in the case of when Mary of Bethany met Jesus (John 11:32).
 The itinerate Paul exclaimed the beauty of feet in spreading the Gospel overland (Romans 10:15, echoing Isaiah 52:7).